LIENPHAM-HAMK/LineRobotDML/README.md

 > Color Sensor       : Detects the line and changes in light intensity <br>
 > Motors             : Control the movement of the Robot <br>

+### Line Following
+The robot uses timing and sensor data to stay on the line and navigation obtracles.

+### Object Detection & Avoidance
+The robot detects objects and avoids them by turning and returning to the line.

+### Thread Communication
+Threads are used for managing sensor readings, and motor control concurrently.
+Communication between threads is handled suing shared variables and synchronization.

 ## Project Time Line
 ![sd_group_9_dml_2025-04-16_06 42pm](https://github.com/user-attachments/assets/7a898c34-cb2b-425c-b4ac-4027b5753b97)